lizhang20/missing-semester-2020/4_data_wrangling/solutions.md

      ia
      ```

-compare the results with the first step, ia to Acadia, ua to Aconcagua ...
+     compare the results with the first step, ah to Aaliyah, am to Abraham...

 - How many of those two-letter combinations are there?